 While you wait for that Mindhunter Season 2 release date, here’s a rundown of everything we know so far, from when exactly the series will return to Netflix to which killers will be featured this time around.

-When will Mindhunter Season 2 premiere on Netflix?
+When Will Mindhunter Season 2 Premiere On Netflix?

-Pretty soon!
-In a SiriusXM interview with Howard Stern, Mindhunter executive producer Charlize Theron revealed that Season 2 will release on Netflix in August 2019.
+Fincher’s announcement serve to confirm past comments from cast and crew about when the series would finally return.
+Previously, in a SiriusXM interview with Howard Stern, Mindhunter executive producer Charlize Theron revealed that Season 2 will release on Netflix in August 2019.